Linux VPS & VPS Windows Setup Guide | NetCloud24 Nessus Security Scanner on Ubuntu 22.04

 Next, run the following command to generate the SSL certificate for your domain:

 Once the certificate is obtained, update the Nessus configuration to use the new SSL certificate and restart Nessus.
-This step ensures that your Nessus instance is securely accessible via HTTPS, whether on a local server or a Linux VPS hosting UK.
+This step ensures that your Nessus instance is securely accessible via HTTPS, whether on a local server or a Windows VPS hosting UK.

 Nessus is a powerful vulnerability scanner used to identify potential security risks in your infrastructure.
 It is widely adopted by security professionals to perform network scans and detect vulnerabilities in applications, operating systems, and devices.
 In this guide, we will walk you through the steps to install Nessus on Ubuntu 22.04.
-Whether you’re setting it up on a local server or using a Linux VPS , this tutorial will help you secure your environment.
+Whether you’re setting it up on a local server or using a Windows VPS , this tutorial will help you secure your environment.

 Step 1: Download Nessus